dlrodev92/Calculator-100-Days-Coding/README.md

 -I have studied flexbox and grid.

--I have studied the main concept of responsive lyout.
+-I have studied the main concepts of responsive lyout.
 # Links to work / resources:
 # Day 5
 06th March